 If you’ve already taken steps to heal your gut, but still suspect you’re suffering from a histamine intolerance, then the next step is to minimize your intake of histamine rich foods.

-Here are a few histamine-rich foods that you should try to avoid:
+Here are a few histamine-rich foods that you should try to avoid in order to treat histamine intolerance:

 - Fermented milk products: yogurt, kefir, bleu cheese and aged cheeses